xinwenfu/vchat/Server/README.md

 # Vulnerable chat server (vchat)

 Our vulnerable chat server (vchat) is based on [vulnserver](http://thegreycorner.com/vulnserver.html).
 Here are the major changes
 - Added the chat server functionality.
 The chat server receives messages from clients.
 Each message is forwarded to all other clients.
+- Control FLow Guard Exploit.
+- Modified for compilation as part of Visual Studio project.
 - CTRL+C to exit the server gracefully

 Click vchat.exe to start the server.